 Ms. Carey Winkler (School of Social Work) developed a Member Roles Inventory Exercise (PDF) which can be used in the way it suggests, as a self-assessment, but can also be used as a way to provide feedback to other group/team/class members.
 Ms. Carey Winkler writes, "As someone who used to dislike even thinking about conflict and now kind of likes it, I found the book Crucial Conversations really valuable.
 I also like adding to the conflict language by using terms like crucial or courageous conversations.
 This approach includes an element of examining/assessing our communication styles under stress – there is even a self-assessment to look at our tendencies and to then consider areas to attend to in the process of communicating under stress."
 This document summarizes some of the points brought to life in the book: Reframing Conflict as an Opportunity for Crucial & Courageous Conversations .
 Ms. Winkler also shared her learning space notes (PDF) which were introduced to her by a mentor.
 The notes "...remain a part of my approach because the word “safe” doesn’t always fit for me."

-Dr. Terri Vandercook developed the activity that faculty can use to help teams to gain effective collaboration skills.
+Dr. Terri Vandercook developed an activitiy called "Team Behavior and Action Analysis" that faculty can use to help teams to gain effective collaboration skills.
 Students are asked to rate themselves on team skills in four broad areas (trust building, communication and shared leadership, decision making and problem solving, and conflict management) and then teams are asked to identify skills the team has jointly agreed to improve upon.